 Volleyball Canada’s Open & Observable Spaces (Rule of Two)

-Open, observable, and justifiable interactions and communications are strongly recommended to foster safety, enhance protection, and help reduce vulnerability of both the athlete and adult(s) in a position of trust.
+Open, observable, and justifiable interactions and communications are strongly recommended to foster safety, enhance protection, and help reduce the vulnerability of both the athlete and adult(s) in a position of trust.

 Commonly referred to as the Rule of Two, it means that there will always be two screened and safety-trained adults with a participant, especially a minor athlete, when in a potentially vulnerable situation.
 Applying the Rule of Two is a measure that helps mitigate opportunities for maltreatment and abuse to occur.